joshjhall/zotero-to-tana-exporter/README.md

 ## Installation

-* Cloen or download this git repository
+* Clone or download this git repository
 * Copy/move the `Tana Metadata Exporter.js` to your `./translators` directory for Zotero.
 The exact location will depend upon your Zotero installation and operating system.
 The default location on macOS is `~/Zotero/translators`.
 * Open Zotero.
 NOTE: If Zotero is already open, you'll need to close and re-open it for the new translator to become available.
 * Open Zotero Settings => Export.
 Select "Tana Metadata Export" from the "Item Format" dropdown.
 Leave the "Note Format" as "Markdown + Rich Text."